apache/mesos/docs/monitoring.md

   <td>
   <code>master/slave_removals</code>
   </td>
-  <td>Number of slave removed for various reasons, including maintenance</td>
+  <td>Number of agent removed for various reasons, including maintenance</td>
   <td>Counter</td>
 </tr>
 <tr>
   <td>
   <code>master/slave_reregistrations</code>
   </td>
-  <td>Number of slave re-registrations</td>
+  <td>Number of agent re-registrations</td>
   <td>Counter</td>
 </tr>
 <tr>
   <td>
   <code>master/slave_shutdowns_scheduled</code>
   </td>
-  <td>Number of slaves which have failed their health check and are scheduled
+  <td>Number of agents which have failed their health check and are scheduled
       to be removed.
-They will not be immediately removed due to the Slave Removal Rate-Limit, but <code>master/slave_shutdowns_completed</code>
+They will not be immediately removed due to the Agent Removal Rate-Limit, but <code>master/slave_shutdowns_completed</code>
       will start increasing as they do get removed.</td>
   <td>Counter</td>